neurobagel/documentation/docs/infrastructure.md

 To interact with your graph backend, you have two general options:

+=== "GraphDB"

+    1. Send HTTP requests from the neurobagel API to the HTTP REST endpoints of the GraphDB backend e.g. using `curl`.
+GraphDB uses the [RDF4J API](https://rdf4j.org/documentation/reference/rest-api/) specification.
+    2. Use the GraphDB web interface (called [the workbench](https://graphdb.ontotext.com/documentation/10.0/architecture-components.html)).
+    Once your local GraphDB backend is running you can connect to it at [http://localhost:7200](http://localhost:7200)

+    !!! info

+        Using the GraphDB workbench is a more accessible way to manage the GraphDB endpoint.
+        The workbench is well documented on the GraphDB website.
+        Here we will focus instead on setting up GraphDB with RDF4J API calls, that can be automated.

 === "Stardog"

     1. Send HTTP request from the neurobagel API to the HTTP REST endpoints of the Stardog graph backend (e.g. with `curl`).
-See [https://stardog-union.github.io/http-docs/](https://stardog-union.github.io/http-docs/) for a full reference of API endpoints
+See [https://stardog-union.github.io/http-docs/](https://stardog-union.github.io/http-docs/) for a full reference of Stardog API endpoints
     2. Use the free Stardog-Studio web app.
 See the [Stardog documentation](https://docs.stardog.com/stardog-applications/dockerized_access#stardog-studio) for instruction to deploy Stardog-Studio as a Docker container.